beanieyi/CS361-Microservice-A/README.md

 pip install requests pyzmq python-dotenv
 ```

-Users will need to import the following in their request file:
+Users will need to import the following in the file containing the request code:

 ```python
 import zmq